TheDataSpartan/Titanic/README.md

 # Notes
 Each Jupyter Notebook has the Kaggle Score included in its name.
-The Notebooks can be found on my Kaggle Account under the Kernels Tab. https://www.kaggle.com/thedataspartan
+The Notebooks can also be found on my Kaggle Account under the Kernels Tab. https://www.kaggle.com/thedataspartan